Skip to main content

 More details on the NDAA's language are expected before the Thanksgiving holiday, with a vote on track for December, according to Politico.

-Will Congress finally settle the AI debate?
-Republicans are pressing for a renewed moratorium, a move that echoes a stalled attempt earlier this year to override state regulations.
-Scalise, the House Majority Leader, told Punchbowl News he is weighing language in the National Defense Authorization Act that would effectively block state AI rules.
+Congress might finally get a grip on the AI tug-of-war, but it’s still a mess.
+Republicans are pushing for another moratorium, echoing a failed push earlier this year to shut down state-level rules.
+House Majority Leader Steve Scalise told Punchbowl News he’s eyeing language in the National Defense Authorization Act that would basically block any state AI regulations.

-If such language passes, the defense‑bill could become the vehicle for a federal ceiling on AI governance.
-Trump’s recent Truth Social post adds presidential pressure, urging lawmakers to standardize regulations nationwide.
-Yet the path to consensus remains murky; the earlier effort collapsed, and it is unclear whether a defense‑bill amendment can survive committee scrutiny or garner enough bipartisan support.
+If that sticks, the defense bill could turn into the de facto federal cap on AI governance.
+Trump’s recent Truth Social rant adds presidential pressure, urging lawmakers to line up rules across the country.
+Still, the road to agreement looks foggy; the prior attempt fell apart, and it’s unclear whether the NDAA amendment will survive committee scrutiny or win enough bipartisan backing.

 Common Questions Answered